namyas98/todo_backend/README.md

 # todo_backend
-Backend of ToDo List Application using NodeJS and MongoDB
+Backend of ToDo List Application using NodeJS, Express and MongoDB (MERN Stack)